-- Fines, Fees, & Assessments includes a 15% rate increase in year one and a 14% rate increase in year two. - Loan proceeds includes the Water Infrastructure Finance and Innovation Act (WIFIA) loan. - Materials & Services includes expenses associated with contracting for treatment plant services from Veolia Water. - Fund Balances reflect the building up of funds for future capital and maintaining minimum debt coverage ratios.
+- Fines, Fees, & Assessments includes rate increases of 15% (year one) and 14% (years two). - Grants reflects the remaining \$6 million in ARPA funds for wastewater system improvements. - Loan proceeds includes the Water Infrastructure Finance and Innovation Act (WIFIA) loan. - Materials & Services includes expenses associated with contracting for treatment plant services from Veolia Water.

+• Fund Balances reflect the building up of funds for future capital and maintaining minimum debt coverage ratios.